-From thin brows of the 1990's to the thick and natural brows of the early 2010's, a huge variety of eyebrow shapes have been en vogue over the years.
-While the trends keep changing, the amount of hair that grows to form your eyebrows does not.
+From the thin brows of the 1990s to the thick and natural brows of the early 2010s, many eyebrow shapes have been en vogue over the years.
+While the trends come and go, the amount of hair that grows to form your eyebrows does not.

 If you’re interested in learning more about your eyebrow genetics, get your DNA test done and upload DNA data on Genomelink to get answers.
 Genetic DNA testing analysis is the best way to learn why you have thick eyebrows or why you don’t.

 Where do your genes stand when it comes to eyebrow thickness?
 Check Genomelink to find out!